Greens and Browns layered in a bin before turning.

 Hot composting involves more work than cold composting but

 will produce compost in a much shorter time (25- 90 days) it kills seeds, perennial weeds and pathogens.
-I personally feel that is more rewarding as the efforts of the composter contribute to the quality of the finished product.
+I personally feel that is more rewarding as the efforts of the composter contribute to the quality of the finished product. alternating

 The four phases in the hot composting process are:

-The first mesophilic phase during which the temperature rises to 40-42 °C. This stage may last for only a few hours or a couple of days depending on the bin and contents;
+- The first mesophilic phase during which the temperature rises to 40-42 °C. This stage may last for only a few hours or a couple of days depending on the bin and contents;

-- a second mesophilic
+- a thermophilic phase

 - a second mesophilic phase occurs as the material cools allowing mesophilic organisms to recolonize the bin and

 - the final phase is that of maturation (or curing) which can last for several weeks to several

-objective in managing the temperature of the material is to prolong the thermophilic stage so that the heat kills pathogens and seeds but without the temperature rising
+The objective in managing the temperature of the material is to prolong the thermophilic stage so that the heat kills pathogens and seeds but without the temperature rising

 above 65/70 C when beneficial microorganisms will be killed.
 A good visual warning that the bin is to hot is provided by the growth of a white “mould”, actually anaerobic thermophilic bacteria.
 Which means that the appears of the white

 growth acts as a warning to cool the bin.
 This “mould” will disappear when the temperature drops

 While a “cold composting system may benefit from a sunny location the hot composting area should,

 if possible, located so that it does not get dried out too much sun or waterlogged heavy rain.

-Hot composting bins need to be at least one cubic meter in size but can be much bigger depending on
+Hot composting bins need to be at least one cubic metres in size but can be much bigger depending on

-the size of the garden or grounds from which the feedstock.
+the size of the garden or grounds providing the feedstock.
 When hot compost it will be necessary to have easy access to the bin to turn the material so a one cubic metre bin will require at least 1.5 x 1.5 metres of space.
+The

 Most Hot composting systems involve adding the organic

 material in a “Batch” to fill or half fill the bin at the same time.
 Normally a bank of 3 or 4 bins are used so that the material can be aerated by turning from one bin to the next.
-If the material is to be turned by hand a bin of about

 the basic hot composting system, the bin is filled with equal parts of Green and Brown materials.
 These need to be cut, chopped or shredded into small pieces ideally 1- 2”.
 Decomposition takes place on the surface of organic material if it

 is chopped, smashed, -or cutt into small particles, (less than 2-inches in diameter), more surface area is created and decomposition happens faster.
 Depending on the technique manure, mature compost or soil may be added as a source of additional

 microorganisms or lime may be added to control acidity.
 Layers of addition Greens such as comfrey or nettles may be used as an activator.
 Water should be added as the pile is built, often between each layer.
 To breakdown quickly a moisture content of

 a new bin or a significant change of feedstock the temperature should be monitored regularly taking the pile temperature every day or every other day if possible, for a period of about a month.
 The temperature should rise to 40 -76

 C in the first one or five days.
 The actual temperature will vary with the bin size, moisture levels and microbial activity.

 The contents of the bin should be aerated by turning whenever

 the temperature falls below 40C which is normally about every four of seven days.
 Some composters turn the bin routinely every couple of days or weekly while others record the temperature and turn the contents when the temperature falls.

-recommended turning technique is to turn the material round the edges of the bin to make the central core of the new bin and while what was
+The recommended turning technique is to turn the material round the edges of the bin to make the central core of the new bin and while what was

 the hotter central core to form the new exterior of the new pile ( see diagram).
 This ensures that the cooler edges of the bin during the first week is heated in the hotter central core during the second week.

 moisture level of the contents should be adjusted each week during the turning stage,with water being added to maintain the correct moisture levels being careful that it does not become waterlogged as this will both cool the contents and may result in

-the monitoring, recording temperatures and turning is continued for a month by which time the temperature will fallen to below 30C (depending on ambient
+I recommend the monitoring, recording temperatures and turning is continued for a month by which time the temperature will fallen to below 30C (depending on ambient

 The compost should be left to mature for at least two weeks before use as a mulch